Working-Title-MSFS-Mods/working-title-msfs-mods.github.io/packages/cj4/guides/repainter.md

 <div class="alert alert-info">
   <h3 id="white-displays">White displays (GOTY)</h3>
-  <p>The "Game of the Year" Update introduced a change in how the CJ4 LCD screens are mapped.
+  <p>The "Game of the Year" update introduced a change in how the CJ4 LCD screens are mapped.
 All repaints which were created before that update and use a <code>panel.cfg</code> containing a <code>[VCockpitXX]</code> entry will no longer show the PFD, MFD and FMS screens.
 The guide below will fix this problem.</p>

   <h3 id="pink-interiors">Pink interiors (SU5)</h3>
   <p>Sim Update 5 introduced a number of optimizations, including a more extensive texture fallback management.
 All repaints which were created before that update miss one fallback line.
 Because of this, the sim fails to load some textures and shows the pink model beneath.</p>